Orders of Service

 People: And praise your name for ever and ever.

 Intercessor: We pray for all those who have died in the peace of Christ, and for those whose faith is known to you alone, that they may have a place in your eternal kingdom.
-We pray for Nancy, Michael, Lynne, Helen, Tim, Marjorie, Ann, Gail, Muriel, Stephen and I invite your prayers for any others on your heart either silently or out loud...[pause]...Lord, let your loving kindness be upon them;
+We remember Peter, Mary, Jacqueline, Christer, David, Tony, Francais, Angie, Ron, Christopher, Lynne, Ann, Muriel, Stephen and I invite your prayers for any others on your heart either silently or out loud...[pause]...Lord, let your loving kindness be upon them;

 People: Who put their trust in you.